heygrady/textshadow/readme.md

 ```

 ### Required CSS
 There is a corresponding css file that provides base styles for the new elements used.
 It must be included in the document as well.
+Optionally, but recommended for eas-of-use, you could use the Compass mixin (detailed below) instead of the CSS file.

 ```html
 <!doctype html>